john-wigg/best-data-practices/README.md

 Compiling the metadata for your data inventory can be done in different ways depending on the size and/or organisation of your project: You can delegate the responsibility of adding metadata to the creators or owners of each dataset, conduct surveys and interviews with them, or create an automated process that prompts data creators to add their own metadata.
 Make sure to adhere to any [metadata standards](#metadata-standards) you are using.
 Also, be careful about the information you are sharing publicly and follow privacy guidelines. [[3]](#cite-beale-inventory)

 <div class="tip">
 A data inventory makes your data more accessible.
-It is a complete record of all files and their metadata
+It is a complete record of all files and their metadata.
 </div>

 ### Consider file formats